rb58853/supabase-mcp-server/README.md

 > 💡 **Tip**: Connection to local Supabase project is configured out of the box.
 You don't need to set environment variables.

-Connection to different Supabase projects is configured via environment variables:
+To connect to a different Supabase project, you need to set environment variables:
 - `SUPABASE_PROJECT_REF`
 - `SUPABASE_DB_PASSWORD`